Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 		*Damage piercing
 			*Increases characters damage piercing against a defensive damage types *Lasts for an amount of turns
+		*Damage decrease
+			*Decreases characters damage against a defensive damage type *Lasts for an amount of turns
 		*Taunt
-			*Taunt friendly row or column character is standing on *All targeted characters on taunted tiles get directed to the taunt caster *Lasts for an amount of turns
+			*Taunt friendly row or column character is standing on *All targeted characters on taunted tiles get directed to the taunt caster *Defensive buffs to the caster on taunted attacks *Lasts for an amount of turns
 		*Silence
 			*Disable abilities